Claims about therapies and supports for autistic children

-Identifying fad therapies for autism spectrum disorder
+Identifying fad therapies and supports

 - is promoted by paid advertisements in magazines, parenting publications or websites, or on TV